gaelgoth/citron-appimage-builder/readme.md

    start_build_windows_wsl.bat
    ```

-3. The script will prompt you about build options and disk cleanup.
+3. Follow the on-screen prompts to select your build options.

 4. Ensure an active internet connection for downloading dependencies.

 5. The Citron AppImage file will be created in the current directory.

+6. The script will prompt you about optional disk cleanup.

 ### Linux / macOS